 The risk of CyberCrime is often monitored by the number of hacking attempts as the Risk Indicator.
 However, the number of hacking attempts is a correlation to CyberCrime and not a cause.
 There needs to be a hacking attempt to perpetrate many forms of CyberCrime (e.g. receiving a hoax email is the "hacking attempt"), but the cause of CyberCrime in this instance is Social Engineering - where staff members are manipulated into divulging confidential or personal information.
 The number of hacking attempts is certainly of interest, but it is a correlation and not a cause and should therefore be monitored as "lagging" data or trend analysis.
 Where the root cause is Social Engineering (i.e. staff behaviour), the type of predictive or early warning Risk Indicators for CyberCrime can be data such as:

 Such indicators can provide early warning signals (i.e. leading data) as to the risk of the organisation experiencing CyberCrime and therefore a more effective means of proactively monitoring and targeting its causes.
 At the same time, the number of hacking attempts (i.e. lagging data in this case) can be used to understand the evolving nature of CyberCrime from a trend analysis perspective (e.g. type and frequency of hacking), so as to enhance the focus of preventative measures such as the syllabus for staff security training.

 Our approach to the development of Risk Indicators enables our clients to:

 Identify the full range of root causes for each risk so that the correct impact and likelihood exposures are captured.

 Enhance the effective prioritisation of key risks in terms of management attention and reporting.

-Enable the proactive monitoring of each key risk with the opportunity to intervene at the causal stages of the risk process.
+Enable the proactive monitoring of each key risk with the opportunity to intervene at the causal stages of the risk process before it becomes acute.